tfiroze/Vision_based_ID_Reader/README.md

 The front of the ID card of VIT University contains Registration Number and Name of the student which is what we aim to extract.
-The OCR dumps all kinds of data, which we clean by means of Regex and stored in a file named data.txt We clean that data by the logic, 'Most occured entry is the right entry' and push that to firebase
+The OCR dumps all kinds of data, which we clean by means of Regex and stored in a file named data.txt We clean that data by the logic, 'Most occured entry is the right entry'.
+Name and RegNo is now stored.
+Same is done with the back side for phone number.

 ## Packages and Dependencies
 pip install -r requirements.txt on your virtual environment